Online Therapy by Condition

 What if I don't know which condition my symptoms fit?

 That is normal, and ruling things in or out is exactly what an assessment is for.
-Start with the guide for the symptom that is loudest — persistent sadness, feeling overwhelmed, sleep problems — and work backward from there.
+Start with the guide for the symptom that is loudest — stress and overwhelm, low mood, sleep problems — and work backward from there.
+Or talk it through with the AI guide.

 Are online conditions pages a replacement for medical advice?